Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Introduction

+Finally, from an experimental point of view, we show that our algorithm gives a significant improvement over the state of the art algorithm and can efficiently handle graphs with more than 50 million edges.
+In summary, the contributions of this paper are:

-\begin{enumerate} \item We introduce the concept of blocked nodes that fully captures the requirements necessary for preventing the adoption of misinformation in the multi-campaign model. \item We design and implement a novel BFS-based algorithm for computing the set of nodes that could save a particular user from adopting the misinformation. \item We propose a misinformation prevention approach which returns a $(1 - 1/e - \epsilon)$-approximate solution with high probability in the multi-campaign model and show that its expected runtime substantially improves upon the expected runtime of the algorithm of Budak et al.\ \cite{budak2011limiting}. \item We give a lower bound of $\Omega(m + n)$ on the time required to obtain a constant approximation for the misinformation prevention problem. \item We experiment with large datasets and show that our algorithm gives an improvement of several orders of magnitude over Budak et al.~\cite{budak2011limiting} and can efficiently handle graphs with more than $50$ million edges. \end{enumerate}
+\begin{enumerate} \item We introduce the concept of \emph{obstructed} nodes that fully captures the necessary conditions for preventing the adoption of misinformation in the multi-campaign model.
+In the process, we close a gap in the work of \cite{budak2011limiting}. \item We design and implement a novel procedure for computing the set of nodes that could save a particular user from adopting the misinformation. \item We propose a misinformation mitigation approach that returns a $(1 - 1/e - \epsilon)$-approximate solution with high probability in the multi-campaign model and show that its expected runtime substantially improves upon that of the algorithm of Budak et al.\ \cite{budak2011limiting}. \item We give a lower bound of $\Omega(m + n)$ on the time required to obtain a constant approximation for the misinformation mitigation problem. \item Our experiments show that our algorithm gives an improvement of several orders of magnitude over Budak et al.~\cite{budak2011limiting} and can handle graphs with more than $50$ million edges. \end{enumerate}